Rodolfo "Rudy" Cardenas

 Rudy Cardenas was a 43-year-old loving father of 5.
 Rudy was born in McAllen, TX, and moved to California as a child.

 He was the youngest of 7 children.
 He spent much of his life between San Jose and Bakersfield.
-He would often go to Bakersfield to spend time with his mother and help with any house repairs she needed.
-Everyone that knew Rudy, loved him.
-He had a lightheartedness about him and loved joking around.
-Our dad would always help anyone with anything, without hesitation.
-He was very charismatic and truly liked by everyone he came in contact with.
+Rudy had a lightheartedness about him and loved joking around.
+He would always help anyone without hesitation.

 On February 17, 2004, Rudy's eldest daughters Regina and Corina were notified by friends and relatives that they believed Rudy was killed in downtown San Jose that afternoon.
 They refused to believe this and drove downtown to try and gain access to the crime scene.
 At this time during the evening, the crime scene was taped off by SJPD and they were refused access and any information about what happened and if Rudy was still alive.
 The next location was the San Jose Medical Center.
 The girls rushed into the emergency department and asked if their father was there or if he had passed and they refused to answer any questions.
 Later that evening SJPD offered information only if they drove down to the police station to meet with homicide investigators.
 During this time the family was split up into different rooms.
 Both daughters were placed into different interrogation rooms and questioned.
 Corina remembers being questioned about her father's mental health and if he was suicidal.